prasathmani/tinyfilemanager/README-docker.md

 The original work of tinyfilemanager is from this [site](https://tinyfilemanager.github.io/)

 There are two versions of the images:
-- tinyfilemanager - With the chown capability (php is run with root)
+- tinyfilemanager:VERSION - With the chown capability (php is run with root)
-- tinyfilemanager-user - php is run under a non-privileged user
+- tinyfilemanager:VERSION-user - php is run under a non-privileged user

 ## Options
 - ADMIN_USER - (optional) The username of the admin user